Notice: Starting July 1st, 2022, e-collars cones will no longer be included with canine neuters

 * Heartworm testing & prevention

 The Spay and Neuter clinic focuses on providing economical and compassionate care to your loved pets.
-Our clinic was the first within Salt Lake County that prioritized sterilization of dogs, cats, feral cats and rabbits.
+Our clinic was the first within Salt Lake County that prioritized sterilization of dogs, cats, and feral cats.
 We set surgeries by appointment only.
 Please email or call us today at 801-262-6414 for more information or to setup an appointment today!

 Information about our services to help you make your decisions: